SoNotWildTurtle/HoloLive-Colleseum/README.md

  and an **Add AI Player** option lets you fill extra slots with simple bots in either solo or multiplayer.
 Selected AI players now spawn as enemies that chase the human player.
 Projectiles and melee attacks damage enemies on contact, and enemies hurt the player when touching them.
-Press **V** to use Gura's special trident attack or Watson's time-dash during gameplay.
+Press **V** to use Gura's special trident attack, Watson's time-dash, or Ina's tentacle grapple during gameplay.
 Projectiles can be aimed with the mouse and the special attack fires an exploding shot.
 Powerups periodically spawn to restore health or mana and a simple life counter and level timer are displayed.
 A revamped **Settings** menu features key and controller binding editors, volume adjustments,